starchevskayamaria17/uncoVir/README.md

 ```
 ## 3. Pipeline launch

-Before starting the pipeline, refer to paragraph 4 to create a configuration file and build databases.
+Before starting the pipeline, refer to paragraph 4 to create a configuration file and to build the databases.
 When everything is ready do:

 ```
 snakemake -s snakefile -j 2                                     #j - number of threads